hicka/pintos/README.md

 # PintOS

-This is a simple guide to get started with PintOS.
+This is a private output of 'Operating Systems' coursework, PintOS.

+DISCLAIMER: DO NOT EVER USE this for your coursework.

 ## Follow these Steps:
 1. ##### Install QEMU emulator if you haven't already.